How the environment raises an intelligent child - Neuroarchitecture and child development

 6. Neurodiversity and inclusive architecture

-In-depth research shows that architecture is a powerful, yet often underestimated, tool for child development.
-The neuroscientific evidence is clear: brain formation occurs in dialogue with the environment.
+An in-depth study conducted reveals that Architecture is a powerful, yet often underestimated, tool for child development.
+The neuroscientific evidence is unequivocal: The brain is formed in dialogue with the environment.

 • Design differentiation: There is no “one size fits all.”
-Early childhood children need spaces for sensory integration, while adults need a balance of socialization and solitude.
+Early childhood children need spaces for sensory integration, and adults need a balance of socialization and solitude.

 • Neuroinclusion: Design that is good for a child with autism (acoustic comfort, visual calm) is good for all children.

-• Back to nature: Biophilic design and risky play are essential components for mental and physical health in the digital age.
+• Return to nature: Biophilic design and risky play are essential components for mental and physical health in the digital age.

 FILLET STUDIO